Myles Kennedy: Work with Slash: 2009–present

 Slash's second solo album featured Myles Kennedy, this time as the sole vocalist.
-It was also announced that band mates Bobby Schneck, Todd Kerns, and Brent Fitz, along with Slash, would complete the lineup for the album.
+It was also announced that bandmates Bobby Schneck, Todd Kerns, and Brent Fitz, along with Slash, would complete the lineup for the album.
 In an interview with MusicRadar, Slash confirmed that it would be less of an actual solo album and more of a collaboration album with Kennedy, and that he was not sure if the album will be billed to Slash or a new name entirely.
 As of December 2011, three songs had been recorded: "Halo", "Standing in the Sun", and "Bad Rain".
 Slash has described the music as "very heavy".
 The album was released on May 22, 2012.
 A behind-the-scenes video was also released with this announcement.
 Titled Apocalyptic Love, the album will be billed to Slash featuring Myles Kennedy and the Conspirators, featuring Kennedy, Kerns, and Fitz as members of Slash's band.
 The band performed the album in its entirety on April 11, 2012, at the Revolver Golden God Awards.
 The first single, "You're a Lie", was released to rock radio on February 27, 2012; a 30-second preview of the song was released online.
 Kennedy has reportedly said that some of the lyrics on the album are about his earlier experiences with drugs.
 On April 14, 2012, Kennedy performed three Guns N' Roses songs with five former members of Guns N' Roses during their Rock and Roll Hall of Fame induction in Axl Rose's absence.
 In 2013, he also toured with Kings of Chaos, along with Slash and other ex-Guns N' Roses members.
 The band's second collective album World on Fire, produced by Michael "Elvis" Baskette, was released on September 16, 2014.
 The band's third album Living the Dream, again produced by Michael "Elvis" Baskette, was released on September 21, 2018.
 The fourth record, titled 4 and produced by Dave Cobb, was released on February 11, 2022.